jlcapps/vldmail-rb/README.md

 Then there's this project: I wrote each commit to document the process of making the gem -- sort of a really slow motion live-coding presentation.
 (And like any live-coding, this one includes a few missteps....)
 So head over to Commits and work from the bottom up.

-Yeah, this probably be a blog post, but I haven't finished rewriting my blog engine yet. ;-)
+Yeah, this could probably be a blog post, but I haven't finished rewriting my blog engine yet. ;-)

 ## Installation